COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.1/state code/Tennessee/README.md

 ## Tennessee Setup
 Create a folder for TN.
 Inside that folder, create the following subfolders:

-1. Original Data Files.
+1. Original Data Files

    a.
 Download the Original Data Files from the Tennessee folder in Google Drive.
 There are no subfolders.

    b.
 Also save TN_Unmerged_2024.xlsx in this folder [This file is located in the TN ID notes folder in the Tennessee folder in Google Drive.]

-3. NCES_TN [will start empty]
+2. NCES_TN [will start empty]

-4. Output_Files
+3. Output_Files

    a.
 Temp [subfolder]
    b.
 Final [subfolder]

-5. Output_Files_ND.
+4. Output_Files_ND.
 This is a folder for the non-derivation output.

    a.
 Temp [subfolder]
    b.
 Final_ND [subfolder].
 This is a folder for the final non-derivation output.